Applied-Scientific-Research/Omega2D/README.md

 ## Overview
 [Computational Fluid Dynamics (CFD)](https://en.wikipedia.org/wiki/Computational_fluid_dynamics) encompasses a wide variety of methods to aid in the numerical simulation of fluid flows on digital computers.
 Most methods rely on the subdivision of the fluid domain into small, stationary cells, such as tetrahedra, and solve the [Navier-Stokes equations](https://en.wikipedia.org/wiki/Navier%E2%80%93Stokes_equations) on each Eulerian (not moving) cell.
 In contrast, vortex methods rely on a Lagrangian (moving with the flow) description of the only the [vorticity](https://en.wikipedia.org/wiki/Vorticity)-containing region of the fluid domain and any solid boundaries present.
 This eliminates many of the difficulties present in traditional CFD.
 In addition, the form of the equations used also removes the pressure term from the Navier-Stokes equations, which is a large source of instability and extra effort in traditional CFD.
 This is why many new flow solvers for unsteady momentum-dominated flows (non-microscopic in scale) are implemented using vortex methods.

 Omega2D is a platform for testing methods and techniques for implementing a combined Lagrangian-Eulerian fluid flow solver for unsteady flows with complex boundaries.
 Lessons learned here will be applied to a full three-dimensional GUI and solver.
-The current version supports 2nd order convection and diffusion with uniform freestream and an arbitrary number of solid circular objects.
-The main focus right now is functionality instead of correctness.
+The current version supports 2nd order convection and diffusion with uniform freestream, an arbitrary number of moving objects, and low to moderate Reynolds numbers.
+The main focus of effort right now is toward functionality instead of absolute correctness.

 This open-source code is aimed at users interested in understanding vortex methods as a tool for fluid simulation, or simply eager to try a fast fluid simulator without the gross approximations present in most other real-time tools.